alchitry/alchitry.github.io/content/news/alchitry-labs-V2.0.21-acf.md

 Just like in Lucid, these attribute blocks can be nested.

-This update add quite a bit of capability to the ACF format which will allow native support for more projects like HDMI signals on the [Hd](https://shop.alchitry.com/products/alchitry-hd).
+This update adds quite a bit of capability to the ACF format which will allow native support for more projects like HDMI signals on the [Hd](https://shop.alchitry.com/products/alchitry-hd).